 Static electricity can be frustrating to deal with, as it causes your clothes to stick to your body and makes it difficult to separate everything after doing laundry.
-In this guide, we will explore the causes of static cling in clothing and provide ways to prevent it.
+In this guide, we will provide ways on how to prevent static cling, the causes of it in clothing, and cover tips to get rid of static cling.
 Read on to learn more and say goodbye to the dreaded static cling for good!

 Use a Static-Reducing Spray

 Static-reducing spray by brands like Static Guard and Sprayway can help eliminate static cling by neutralizing the electrostatic charges in your laundry.
 Anti-static sprays contain hygroscopic substances that increase the humidity in the fabric of your clothing.
 Static-reducing sprays are available in many different scents and travel-size options for your convenience.

 Use a Damp Cloth on the Clinging Areas

 A quick and easy way to remove static from clothing on your way out the door is to rub the clinging areas with a clean damp cloth or paper towel.
 Using a damp cloth to rub the affected areas is another way to temporarily increase the humidity in the fabric and eliminate some of the electrostatic charges.

 Hanging your clothes on a wire hanger is the perfect place to start if you want to use household items to tackle your static electricity problem.
 Wire hangers steal back some electrostatic charges that cause your clothes to cling and zap.

 Run a clothes hanger along the inside of your garments before and after putting them on and off.
 If you don’t have any wire clothes hangers handy, running aluminum foil through your clothes before putting them on will do the trick.
 For those who feel like they have to deal with static cling throughout the day, attach a safety pin to the inside of your hem or the inside seam of your pants to discharge the static electricity.
 Metal objects help discharge electricity and remove static from your clothing.